KanwalAi/OpticCli/README.md

 An intelligent Windows desktop application that translates natural language into PowerShell commands, with risk analysis, visual output, and command history.

+---

+## Why OpticCli?

+Command-line interfaces are powerful but often difficult for beginners because they require memorizing commands and syntax.

+OpticCli simplifies this experience by allowing users to describe tasks in plain English and receive AI-generated PowerShell commands that can be reviewed, customized, and executed safely.

+---

+## Tech Stack

+- C#
+- WPF
+- .NET Framework 4.8
+- PowerShell 7.4
+- Groq API (LLaMA 3.3 70B)
+- Newtonsoft.Json
+- XAML
+- System.Speech

+---

 ## Screenshots

 ### Home Screen